 - Light moves in waves—up and down, so to speak.

-- A normal light has a bunch of different, varying wave lengths (the distance between the peaks of troughs of each wave) which cross over each other.
+- A normal light has a bunch of different, varying wave lengths.

 - Now, focus all of the wavelengths so that they don't cross over each other, but instead line up perfectly with each other.

-- The concentration of light waves cuts out all the extra waves that cross over each other, and it's what makes that cool, mesmerizing beam of (usually) red light.
-(You can see the whole beam if you crank up a smoke machine; otherwise, it's just that little red dot that cats just NEED to catch.)
+- The concentration of light waves cuts out all the extra waves that cross over each other.
+This is what makes that cool, mesmerizing beam of red light.
+(You can see the whole beam if you crank up a smoke machine.
+Otherwise, it's just that little red dot that cats just NEED to catch.)

 - This also means that laser light can become extremely powerful and can be focused on a singular point.

 Chris Woodford has a great explanation: